 Students must have fewer than 90 attempted + transfer hours

-Students who wish to change into chemistry after beginning A&M in another major must have an overall TAMU GPR of 2.5 or better and a TAMU 2.5 or better in chemistry and a 2.5 or better in math courses and have credit for CHEM 101/111(4) and CHEM 102/112(4) or equivalent and MATH 151(4) or MATH 171(4) with a C or better in all chemistry and math courses.
+Students who wish to change into chemistry after beginning A&M in another major must have an overall TAMU GPR of 2.5 or better and a TAMU 2.5 or better in chemistry and a 2.5 or better in math courses and have credit for at least CHEM 119(4) and CHEM 120(4) or equivalent and at least MATH 151(4) or MATH 171(4) with a C or better in all chemistry and math courses.
 Grades earned in chemistry or math courses transferred from other institutions must be B or better.

 Students must have fewer than 90 attempted + transfer hours

 Applicants should complete 24 hours, but must have fewer than 90, with a cumulative GPR of at least 3.00.
-CHEM101/111 and CHEM102/112 equivalents must be competed with Bs or better.
+CHEM119 and CHEM120 equivalents must be competed with Bs or better.
 In addition, 8 hours of science and engineering level Calculus I and II must be completed with Bs or better.
 More information about transfer application and admission can be found at admissions.tamu.edu/transfer/apply.